praegnanz-de/videosws/README.md

 - mpl

 #### `library` (string|string[])
 Library / libraries your player needs to run.
+If your player doesn’t require any libraries, place an empty array: `[]` Create an issue to add other libraries.
 Available libraries are below.
-Create an issue to add other libraries.

 - jquery
 - mootools